matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 so.The only requirement is that there is a valid TLS cert present for federation end points.

-### Do you still recommend against using a reverse-proxy on the federation port?
+### Do you still recommend against using a reverse proxy on the federation port?

 We no longer actively recommend against using a reverse proxy.
-Many admins will find it easier to direct federation traffic to a reverse-proxy and manage their own TLS certificates, and this is a supported configuration.
+Many admins will find it easier to direct federation traffic to a reverse proxy and manage their own TLS certificates, and this is a supported configuration.

+See [reverse_proxy.rst](reverse_proxy.rst) for information on setting up a reverse proxy.

 ### Do I still need to give my TLS certificates to Synapse if I am using a reverse proxy?

 Practically speaking, this is no longer necessary.

-If you are using a reverse-proxy for all of your TLS traffic, then you can set `no_tls: True`.
+If you are using a reverse proxy for all of your TLS traffic, then you can set `no_tls: True`.
 In that case, the only reason Synapse needs the certificate is to populate a legacy 'tls_fingerprints' field in the federation API.
 This is ignored by Synapse 0.99.0 and later, and the only time pre-0.99 Synapses will